June 7 – 9 – Catskills

 …the Rusty Spinners are making the music; the camaraderie reminds me why I come back every year.
 After some songs and chatter I turn in, leaving the rest to the singing and good fellowship.

-Sunday – I slept until 8 in the morning, unusual from me.
+Sunday – I slept until 8 in the morning, unusual for me.
 Got some coffee and went to the rock at Sunoco Pool to wake up and feel the gratitude.
 Beautiful.

 Breakfast and then departure for me.